eda-ricercatore/gulyas-scripts/notes/uml.md

 	- An aggregation is more specific than the association relationship.
 	- It describes a structural relationship, rather than a behavioral relationship;
 		it specifies how objects of different classes connect to each other;
-		or how objects of a class causes objects of another class to perform an action on its behalf by "sending a message" to, "invoking a method" on, or "calling a member function" of "the controlled object"
+		or how objects of a class (i.e., requesting objects) causes objects of another class (i.e., controlled objects) to perform an action on its behalf by "sending a message" to, "invoking a method" on, or "calling a member function" of "the controlled object"
+		\cite{WikipediaContributors2017a3}.
+	- In an aggregation relationship, each object (requesting object and controlled object) has a role;
+		this "role[s] describe the public aspects of [the] object[s]" in the context of the association
 		\cite{WikipediaContributors2017a3}.
 	- It can be named.
 	- We can label an end of an association with its properties, such as: